 Overland travel is dangerous.
 Taliban and al-Qa'ida members are active in many parts of the country thereby creating a significant security risk.
 Fake checkpoints have been used to launch attacks.
-See also the Local Travel section below.
+See also the Local Travel section.

-Kidnapping: We continue to see reports that militants are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
-Information of late-October 2013 indicates militants may be planning kidnapping activities targeting female NGO workers in the Khak-e-Jabar district of Kabul.
+Kidnapping: Kidnapping is a serious and ongoing threat.
+We continue to see reports that militants are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.

 Journalists and those working for NGOs and foreign companies could be kidnapping targets.
 On 22 May 2012, two foreigners were kidnapped in Badakhshan province.
 Kidnappings of foreign nationals for political and criminal reasons are common in Afghanistan, including in Kabul.
 Foreign aid workers and journalists have been kidnapped and killed.

 Be aware that terrorists may have different national backgrounds, including from Western countries.

 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.